Pretty in pink, these chickpea and beetroot falafel are easy to make and delicious served with a simple tahini and lemon sauce.

 - Add chickpeas, onion, garlic, chopped coriander (cilantro) and salt to the food processor.
 Process, stopping to scrape down the sides from time to time, until the mixture is well combined but still has some texture.

 - Scoop the falafel mixture into a mixing bowl, then add the chickpea flour and stir to combine.
 Check the consistency by rolling a small bowl of falafel dough, it should easily hold its shape and not be too sticky.
-If the mixture is still too soft or sticky, add more chickpea flour, 1-2 tbsp at a time, until it reaches the right consistency.
+If the mixture is still too soft or sticky, add more chickpea flour, 1-2 tablespoon at a time, until it reaches the right consistency.
 At this stage the falafel dough can be refrigerated for later, or cooked straight away.

 - When you're ready to cook, heat enough neutral flavoured cooking oil in a frypan (skillet) over medium heat for shallow frying.
 Working quickly, roll falafel into small walnut-sized balls, flatten slightly, then gently place into the frypan.
 Repeat until the frypan is fairly full, but falafel are not touching each other.
 Allow falafel to fry for 3-4 minutes on each side, until golden brown.
 Remove to a warm oven and repeat with the remaining falafel dough.